lernae/sam-pipelines-devops-monorepo/README.md

 1. If a pipeline already exists, then this will trigger the pipeline for this subproject.

 ## Setup new subproject
-Add the subproject into the appdev repo.  git commit any changes and git push.
+Add the subproject into the appdev repo.
+One way is to copy/paste one of the subfolders with a new name for a quick test. git commit any changes and git push.

 ## Cleanup a pipeline during POC of this sample if needed
 Use sam to delete the intended CFN stack to delete: